siduction/sidu-manual/data/en/0315-part-lvm_en.md

 BEGINNING   INFO AREA FOR THE AUTHORS
 This area is to be removed when the status RC3 is reached.
 The first line of the file must contain the title (% my-title) !!!
-**Status: RC1**
+**Status: RC2**

 Necessary work:

++ check spelling

+Work done

 + check intern links
 + check extern links
 + check layout
-+ check spelling

-Work done

 END   INFO AREA FOR THE AUTHORS
 % "Logical Volume" partitioning

 ## LVM partitioning - Logical Volume Manager

-**The following is a basic introduction.
-It is up to the esteemed reader to delve deeper into the matter.
+**The following is a basic introduction.** It is up to the esteemed reader to delve deeper into the matter.
 Further sources of information can be found at the end of this text - the list does not claim to be complete.

 Working with *Logical Volumes* is much easier than most users think.
 The best feature of LVM is that changes take effect without having to reboot the system. *Logical Volumes* can span multiple disks and are scalable.
 This distinguishes them from other methods of disk partitioning.